ODIM-Project/ODIM/README.md

       ```
        $ ./generate_zookeeper_certs.sh zookeeper
       ```
    e.
-Use the following command to copy the resource aggregator, the GRF  plugin, the Kafka and Zookeeper TLS certificates:
+Use the following command to copy the TLS certificates of the resource aggregator, the GRF  plugin, the URP, Kafka and Zookeeper:
      ```
       $ sudo ./copy_certificate.sh
      ```